rtoselli/FilaExBR/README.md

 ![FilaExBR](/Board/filaex.png?raw=true "FilaExBR")

 The top layer routing represent jumpers, no need for a double sided PCB!
+You can see a basic functions video here : https://www.youtube.com/watch?v=0D0GXgb3E8Y

 #Bill of materials
 Pin Header 1x2 - 3